 The Gun Control Act of 1968 created controls for transferring firearms.
 This legislation makes it illegal to transfer a firearm to an unlicensed person.
 The Brady Handgun Violence Prevention Act created the requirement to perform a background check through the NICS on all transferees.

-However, an FFL may temporarily assign a firearm to an unlicensed employee, agent, or representative, as long as that person is not otherwise prohibited from possessing a firearm.
-This is because possession still remains with the FFL and no transfer is made.
+However, an FFL may temporarily assign firearm possession to an unlicensed employee, agent, or representative, as long as that person is not otherwise prohibited from possessing a firearm.
+This is because possession still remains with the FFL, the gun owner, and no transfer is made.
 The assignment has to be for a “bona fide business purpose,” except to sell or dispose of the gun.
 So you can’t assign a firearm to an unlicensed employee so they can hunt or shoot targets.

 When you temporarily assign a firearm to an employee, there’s no need to create a disposition record, complete a Form 4473, or complete a NICS background check because no transfer took place.
 If you transfer a firearm to a non-employee contractor, agent, or representative, you must follow standard transfer protocols (background check, Form 4473, and disposition record).
 If your agent has their own FFL, no background check is required.